 Alvor is one of the Algarve’s most popular destinations.
-The village has succeeded in retaining it’s essence along with offering all that you could want for a superb holiday and that is it’s charm.
-The warren of narrow winding streets offers a huge selection restaurants, cafés, bars and shops yet in the evening you can see the locals, sitting in their doorways, bemusedly w More info
+The village has succeeded in retaining its essence along with offering all that you could want for a superb holiday and that is its charm.
+The warren of narrow winding streets offers a huge selection of restaurants, cafés, bars and shops yet in the evening you can see the locals, sitting in their doorways, bemusedly w More info

 Carvoeiro, Porches and Ferragudo are a triumvirate of small algarve villages that pack a charm punch that belies their size.
 Steeped in history and tradition, replete with amazing restaurants and gorgeous natural scenery such as the Benagil cave and Praia da Marinha - the Algarve's most photographed beach, they are well worth discovering while you're in the Algarve.
 Carvoeiro Formerly a trad More info